be careful, you might get precisely what you ask for!

 This decision gives us much-needed space, and a fair bit more financial freedom.
 The kids are ecstatic with nearly an acre of land to run around on, and cable television too!
-My dad is coping with my mom’s passing as well as can be expected, and I think our family ties are strengthening, which is really nothing short of incredible given our history.
-(We did not speak for over two years during and after my divorce.)
+My dad is coping with my mom's passing as well as can be expected, and I think our family ties are strengthening, which is really nothing short of incredible given our history.
+(We did not speak for almost three years.)

 So it seems that my intentions are manifesting, in ways that are unexpected, but nevertheless, profound.
 This particular unfolding will have some unexpected consequences that are even better than I had hoped for.
 It will also involve a painful and extremely difficult amount of emotional growth and effort in dealing with my past.
 No pain, no gain, right?

 Naturally, to tell the entire story and have it make sense requires a fair bit of background filling-in.
 So without further ado,